 " After receiving this mysterious twin birth certificate, I knew it was time to find an Attorney.
-I wanted to get to the truth of my birth, and its surrounding mystery?
-With the full support of my family, I decided to approach the courts for answers, and file a lawsuit asking the court for permission to obtain any records that pertained to my birth, and adoption.
+Did I want to get to the truth of my birth, and its surrounding mystery?
+With the full support of my family, I decided to approach the courts for answers, and file a lawsuit asking the court for permission to obtain any records that pertained to my birth and adoption.

 Mrs. Frances Mealbach with Phil Donahue

 "My story quickly came to the media's attention.
 This resulted in many people coming forward to help.
 It surprised me how many people contacted not only my attorney but my children, and I. Most willing to give legal depositions on what they knew about my birth.
 Many stating that they were under the impression that my birth was somewhat common knowledge back in the day.
 It was amazing to me that so many people knew so much, all this new information added fuel to the fire.
 I knew I had to uncover the truth, once and for all.
 I felt I had the right to know who my biological parents were.
 I was not looking for money, I was looking for the truth.
 Actually, after all of my research into this family, I truly felt I was the lucky one that got away ..."